Code-Institute-Submissions/adopt-dont-shop-MS1/README.md

 ![Am I Responsive Img](assets/images/am-i-responsive-2.png)

 The aim of this project is to encourage people to rescue animals, in particular dogs.
-The project will showcase stores of rescue animals and the benefits of rescue.
+The project will showcase stories of rescue animals and the benefits of rescue.
 The campaign will highlight the problems that can occur when purchasing dogs from unregulated breeders.
 There will be a page containing information about where people in Ireland go can to rescue a dog or support charities.